 But being unable to change attacks is really bad, right?

 What beginner players don't understand about competitive Pokemon (at least in singles) is how switch-heavy is it.
 You are constantly switching Pokemon to help resist attacks, predict your opponent, take advantage of situations, etc. Your opponent does it too.
-Because of this, the penalty of being locked into an attack is not so devastating, because it leads to one of these scenarios:

 - You knock out the opponent's Pokemon with the choiced attack.
 Fantastic -- maybe that only happened because you had the extra speed or power.